ClaudioMerola/HFServerEvents/README.md

  - Configure and enable WinRM and Event Collector Service
  - Create the Event Forward Subscription
  - Configure all the Domain Controllers to forward the events to this server
- - Increase the maximum size of the Forwarded Events to 4 GB
+ - Increase the maximum size of the Forwarded Events to 1 GB*
  - Create a local group named: "HF Event Report Viewer"
  - Create the SQL Server database and tables
  - Configure the SQL Server's Full Text Search